Scholarship Appeal Policy and Form

 Tucson, AZ 85721

-Campus Health Service will review the letter and, if it determines that meets the conditions for appeal based upon the student’s own mental or physical illness or injury or disability, it will issue a “Verification of Health-related Reasons for Appeal of Scholarship” form.
+Campus Health Service will review the letter and, if it determines that meets the conditions for appeal based upon the student’s own mental or physical illness or injury or disability, it will issue a “Verification of Health Related Reasons for OSFA” form.
 The Verification form will include the dates of onset of the condition and the dates through which such condition continued, but will not include information related to the nature of the condition.
 Please note that this process may take up to several weeks to complete depending on the time of year and volume of requests.